trimble-oss/website-modus.trimble.com/content/components/tables.md

 <br><br>

   - **Forced Data Formatting:** If user inputs incorrect data format then follow error handling guidelines
-  - **Undo:** If auto commit is enabled, user must have at least one mechanism to undo.
+  - **Undo:** User must have at least one mechanism to undo.
 Ex. ctrl+z, snack bar, icon action button, etc.
   - **Deleting Rows:**
     - Inline Trash Can icon, must be located to the right of all content cells
     - More Button, Must be located to the right of all content cells and any other icons / actions/ buttons